CG64-2021/SRB2-1095/README.md

 - Port the player list HUD from 2.0 to team match and CTF gametypes.
 - Add colormap support in OpenGL mode.
 - Port the ping measurement system from 2.0.
-- Remove the input delay from the camera in third person in netgame
+- Remove the input delay from the camera in third person in netgame.

 Future Plans: